DarinShapiroMS/IotEdgeTicketSubmissionServices/README.md

 Additionally, a Microsoft provided [Metrics Collection Module](https://learn.microsoft.com/en-us/azure/iot-edge/how-to-collect-and-transport-metrics?view=iotedge-1.4&tabs=iothub#enable-in-restricted-network-access-scenarios) is included to scrape local metrics and upload to Azure Monitor.

-** _**Note, for use with Azure Monitor, public network access must be allowed from the medge device to public endpoints for Azure Monitor.
+** _**Note, for use with Azure Monitor, public network access must be allowed from the edge device to public endpoints for Azure Monitor.
 Remove this module or change the Metrics Collection Module to send via IoT Hub if this is a problem.**_

-Clone this repo and follow the steps below to get the solution running in your own Azure subscription.
+## Clone this repo and follow the steps below to get the solution running in your own Azure subscription.

 ## Deploy Azure Infrastructure